w3hc/zhankai/README.md

 By default, Zhankai:

-- Creates a dedicated /zhankai directory in your project
+- Creates a dedicated `/zhankai` directory in your project
 - Places all generated files inside this directory
-- Automatically adds /zhankai to your .gitignore file (if one exists)
+- Automatically adds `/zhankai` to your .gitignore file (if one exists)

 This helps keep your project root clean and prevents version control systems from tracking generated files.

 ## Development

+Feel free to reach out and contribute to this project.
+Please read the [contribution guidelines](CONTRIBUTING.md) before submitting pull requests.

 ### Versions